Protecting Lower Duwamish Waterway

 The City has an aggressive source control program to keep pollution from entering the LDW.
 It focuses on three elements:

 These elements are described in detail below.

 The City inspects and works with businesses to ensure that they are using best management practices to keep pollution out of storm drains that flow to the LDW.
-The inspections address hazardous and industrial waste management and stormwater pollution prevention.
-Since 2003, the City has inspected most industrial/commercial properties (pdf) that drain to the LDW.
+The inspections address focus on stormwater pollution prevention and also look at issues involving hazardous materials and industrial waste management.
+The City prioritizes businesses with the most potential for pollution and uses its progressive enforcement program to ensure compliance.

 Source Tracing/Characterization Sampling

 The City’s source tracing program is designed to identify sources of pollution by collecting sediment samples in catch basins and pipes at key locations within the drainage/combined sewer service areas.
 When elevated levels of contaminants are found, additional sampling and inspections are conducted upstream to locate the source.
 Some of the pollutants looked for include metals (arsenic, copper, lead, mercury, and zinc), semi-volatile organic compounds, PCBs, and total petroleum hydrocarbons.

 The City’s storm drain system transports stormwater, but also picks up pollution along the way.
 When SPU finds high levels of pollution in storm drain sediment, it jets and cleans the pipes to remove the sediment and stop pollution from reaching the waterway.
 Material removed from the pipe is collected, dewatered, and shipped offsite for disposal.
 The pipe is then checked periodically to see whether the contamination comes back.
 If it does, the whole process starts over again with more sampling and business inspections to find and control the source.

 SPU works with businesses in the LDW and is aggressively tracing sources of pollution to prevent it from reaching the waterway, but everyone can make a difference in the health of our watersheds.